natdan/gcode-preview/README.md

 gcode-preview
 =============

-Simple LibGDX based gcode preview tool
+Simple LibGDX based gcode preview tool.
+Originally it is based on Slic3r's output for Robox 3d printer.